Shen-Guo/Mini-Journi/README.md

 Need to have a clear concept of what the pros and cons of different database to decide what type and structure suit the app.

 #### 3 google API pass in parameters
-The google map API is quite straitforward to use, get the API KEY and follow the config.
+The google map API is quite straitforward to use, get the API KEY and follow the config.Then you have the map div in your app.
+The difficult part is to pass in a parameter like address and then use it in the google map to show the location.I have add a few column in my places table of database, including loaction,lat and lng. the lat and lng is obtained behind the scene by talking to google geocoding through ruby httparty. and then pass the lat and lng through js function.

 #### 4 file upload using carrierwave